fc9734ygn/oddspot-backend/README.md

 Oddspot is a Kotlin (Android + iOS + Backend) project that aims to provide a platform for sharing and discovering interesting spots around the world that aren't commercial establishments.
-The project is still in its early stages of development and has not been released yet.
+The project is in its early stages of development and has not been released yet.
 It serves as a learning/portfolio project.

-The sharing of this repository is meant to showcase a real life project that is being developed with real problems/sacrifices.
+The sharing of this repository is meant to showcase a real-life project that is being developed with real problems/sacrifices.
 It may not be the cleanest architecturally or have the largest test coverage.
-It is a real project that is being developed by a single developer (me) in my free time.
+It is a real project being developed by a single developer (me) in my free time.

 The front-end repository will be made open-source soon.